TrilonIO/zeit-now-nestjs/README.md

-# Integrate NestJS with Zeit Now
+# Deploying NestJS to Zeit Now

 > Deploy your NestJS Application to the cloud effortlessly with Zeit Now